tModLoader/tModLoader/CODE_OF_CONDUCT.md

 ## 4. Unacceptable Behavior

-Rules are made by the community organizers so they don't have to constantly state what is not acceptible, the organizers however are not bound by these rules.
+Rules are made by the community organizers, so they don't have to constantly state what is not acceptable, the organizers however are not bound by these rules.
 The following behaviors are considered unacceptable within our community:

 -   Violence, threats of violence or violent language directed against another person.
 -   Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.